 The INTJ Skeptic (Type 6) is strategic, vigilant, dependable, and risk-averse.
-The INTJ Skeptic is (as the name implies) also the most skeptical of the INTJ subtypes, though they share other Head enneatypes’ preference for logical thinking.
-Skeptic’ behavior is generalized by hyper vigilance and self-perseverance.
-Skeptic INTJs prepare for the worst, regardless of the situation, and often crave an authority figure to guide them.
+The INTJ Skeptic is (as the name implies) also the most skeptical of the INTJ subtypes, though they share other Head enneatypes’ preferences for logical thinking.
+Hypervigilance and self-perseverance generalize the Skeptic INTJs’ behavior.
+Skeptic Masterminds prepare for the worst, regardless of the situation, and often crave an authority figure to guide them.
 Without anyone to rely on, Skeptics tend to develop a highly independent attitude.
 INTJ Skeptics consequently fear abandonment, their logical mindset sometimes clouded by anxiety.
-As a result, this INTJ subtype desires security and support.
+As a result, this Mastermind subtype desires security and support.
 A famous historical example of the INTJ Skeptic is Hannibal Barca, a Carthaginian general whose strategic thinking repelled Roman forces during the Second Punic War.

 7. The INTJ Enthusiast

 The INTJ Enthusiast (Type 7) has an optimistic, imaginative, and carefree attitude.
 INTJ Enthusiasts are a Head enneatype and value logic.
 However, INTJ Enthusiasts are more attuned to their inferior Extraverted Sensing (Se) function than other INTJ subtypes.
-INTJ Enthusiasts have an optimistic way of thinking as a result of their Se function.
-Mastermind enthusiasts cherish life’s small moments and seek out new adventures.
-INTJ Enthusiasts like staying busy, and often suppress emotions due to their fear of feeling stuck.
+Masterminds with Enneatype 7 are consequently rare since most INTJs prefer to rely on their dominant Judging (J) function.
+INTJ Enthusiasts also have an optimistic way of thinking as a result of their Se function.
+Mastermind Enthusiasts cherish life’s small moments and seek out new adventures.
+INTJ Enthusiasts like staying busy and often suppress emotions due to their fear of feeling stuck.
 INTJ Enthusiasts ultimately desire a satisfying, exciting lifestyle where all their needs are met.
 A famous example of an INTJ Enthusiast is Amy Poehler, an American actress known for her bubbly and carefree persona.

 8. The INTJ Challenger

 The INTJ Challenger (Type 8) has an independent spirit and a bold attitude.
 Challengers are one of the Body enneatypes, demonstrating strong instincts and the most self-confidence of all the INTJ subtypes.
-High self-confidence drives INTJs to complete tasks and meet commitments as efficiently as possible.
+High self-confidence drives these Masterminds to complete tasks and meet commitments as efficiently as possible.
 The INTJ Challenger’s fierce independence contributes to a deep fear of vulnerability and giving up control, and often become jaded as a result.
-People with this INTJ subtype are uncompromising towards authority and often feel they can only rely on themselves.
+Masterminds with an Enneatype 8 personality are uncompromising towards authority and often feel they can only rely on themselves.
 Thus, INTJ Challengers desire complete control over their lives.
 James Cameron, a famous American director, exemplifies the INTJ Challenger due to his bold film projects and uncompromising directorial style.

 9. The INTJ Peacemaker